Major Work Activity C – Installs air and material handling systems

 install seismic restraints |

-- materials include: anchors, braces, cables and locks, brackets, inserts, epoxy, structural shapes, threaded rod
+- components: anchors, braces, cables and locks, brackets, inserts, epoxy, structural shapes, threaded rod

 Knowledge